newle/newle.github.io/14bc kendar‘s Language School.md

 he has to walk to work

 4.23
-sad
+said to be the common
-to be the common
+It certainly doesn't apply
 only to germans